rolling-scopes-school/tasks/tasks/connections/milestone_8.conversation.md

 > [!NOTE]
 > Countdown(timer) should display the actual number of seconds remaining until the end of one minute
 > after the _Update_ button is pressed, even if the user navigates across pages.
 That is, if the user
-> presses the _Update_ button, goes to other pages, and returns to the list page after 23 seconds, he
+> presses the _Update_ button, goes to other pages, and returns back to the list page after 23
-> should see the timer showing 37, 36, 35...
+> seconds, he should see the timer showing 37, 36, 35...

 **_Delete_ button**
 Clicking on this button the conversation will be deleted and the partner will not be able to sent